Tech community calls for swift action during COVID-19 crisis in open letter to Ontario government - Canadian Plastics

 Tech community calls for swift action during COVID-19 crisis in open letter to Ontario government

-More than 230 tech CEOs and innovation hubs call for the provincial government to maintain top talent and jobs threatened by the virus outbreak.
+More than 230 tech CEOs and innovation hubs are calling for the provincial government to maintain top talent and jobs threatened by the virus outbreak.

 March 31, 2020 by Canadian Plastics

-In an open letter to Premier Doug Ford and Ontario government officials, more than 230 CEOs of leading tech enterprises and innovation hubs are calling on the province to strengthen Ontario’s tech sector during the COVID-19 pandemic and beyond.
+In an open letter to Premier Doug Ford and other Ontario government officials, more than 230 CEOs of leading tech enterprises and innovation hubs are calling on the province to strengthen Ontario’s tech sector during and after the COVID-19 pandemic.

 “Ontario’s tech leaders believe the ecosystem needs our provincial government to continue taking immediate and longer-term measures to help companies weather this storm,” the letter continued.